kousu/hashapass/README.md

 My workaround for them is to keep a `passwords.txt` which records `hashapass(assholesite.com)+"2#"` where "2#" is whatever addition assuaged their rules.

 If you do need to update an account password later _for some reason_, you can [salt](https://en.wikipedia.org/wiki/Salt_%28cryptography%29) the parameter. e.g. instead of "github.com" enter "github.com2".
 I record these cases in `passwords.txt` but only if I find myself forgetting the salt.

+Because you get to explicitly choose the "parameter", you can use hashapass for anywhere you need a password: your laptop's root account, your ssh account at work, or a throwaway account on a friends' machine.
+It is not limited to just the web (like [some other](FIXME) password schemes are).

 The more people are disciplined enough to use hashapass or one of the [competitors](#The Competition) everywhere, the safer the web is for all of us.